zanix/dotfiles/README.md

 ## Requirements

-Install depenencies on your system.
+Install dependencies on your system.

 ### Arch